naninovel/docs/docs/en/api/index.md

 ## if

 Marks the beginning of a conditional execution block.
-Nested lines are considered body of the block and will be executed only in case the conditional nameless parameter is evaluated to `true`.
+Nested lines are considered body of the block and will be executed only in case the conditional primary parameter is evaluated to `true`.
 See [conditional execution](/guide/scenario-scripting#conditional-execution) guide for more info.

 ::: info NOTE
 This command is inverse and complementary to [@unless].